 The shift pattern for four platoons covered the three shifts of the day.
-One day a month was assigned a “training day” where we usually went up to the CQBR in the New Territories to practice room entries and tactics, or perhaps attended lectures or get involved in the many sporting events that were organised in those days.
+One day a month was assigned a “training day” where we usually went up to the Close Quarter Battle Range (“CQBR”) in the New Territories to practice room entries and tactics, or perhaps attended lectures or get involved in the many sporting events that were organised in those days.
 There was also an additional rest day to make up for the longer shift pattern that existed to ensure maximum emergency coverage.

 As a spouse of a flight attendant I was entitled to several free flights a year and 90% discount on other Cathay Pacific flights.
 If I had sufficient leave, which wasn’t often, I could join Lilian on one of her local Asian flights, stay at her hotel for one or two nights, and come back to Hong Kong and continue my work.
 It was important for us to spend “some” time together.
 It was also great to just escape from the claustrophobia of Hong Kong now and again, even just for a day or two.

 On one occasion Lilian invited me to join her on a two night flight to Penang in Malaysia.
 I checked the EU duty roster and I had two rest days joined together plus a “floating” rest day making a total of three days off and so I told her I could join her, even though I really wanted to spend the time with my friend and former Metropolitan Police colleague, called Iain Black (PC 673XD) who was staying at our apartment and perhaps go paragliding at Sek O or Ma On Shan.